Max Krilich: Representative career

 In 1982, after captaining New South Wales in the inaugural three-match State of Origin series, Krilich led Australia to victory in two Tests against New Zealand.
 He was then named as captain of the 1982 Kangaroos, the Frank Stanton-coached side which swept aside all before them becoming the first team to go through Great Britain and France undefeated to become known as "The Invincibles".

 Krilich was forced to retire as a player in August 1983 because of a chronic neck injury.

 Coaching

 Following his retirement from playing, Krilich became the coach of Manly's Under-23 side from 1984 to 1988.
 From 1989 until 1991 he then became coach of Manly's reserve grade side, though his coaching career came to an abrupt halt when his 1991 side failed to win a game.

+During the 1991 pre-season, while first grade coach Graham Lowe was suffering from a hemorrhage in his head, Krilich would serve as caretaker coach of the first grade team.
+He met with no success in trials or in the pre-season Lotto Challenge, and Lowe would be back for the beginning of the NSWRL competition.

+After resigning as reserve grade coach, Krilich retained his position on the leagues club board.

 Personal life

-During the late 1960s and early 1970s, a time in rugby league where top grade players still had regular day jobs, Krilich served an apprenticeship and eventually became a qualified plumber, running his own business known as Max Krilich Plumbing Pty Ltd. During his playing days, Krilich would sometimes employ out of work Manly teammates as offsiders with varying degrees of success.
+Krilich is a Croatian Australian.
+During the late 1960s and early 1970s, when top grade rugby league players still had regular day jobs, Krilich served an apprenticeship and eventually became a qualified plumber, running his own business known as Max Krilich Plumbing Pty Ltd. During his playing days, Krilich would sometimes employ out of work Manly teammates as offsiders with varying degrees of success.
 Krilich filed for bankruptcy in 2007 as a consequence of two failed Queensland-based property development businesses.